We use Library of Congress archival methods.

 John Robinson's Sideshow World is a huge, useful site for history as well as

 information on current shows, conventions and other events.
-John also invites
+His mission is

 James Taylor's Shocked and Amazed: On and Off the Midway is a superb